roseengineering/mutual/README.md

 ```

-The Orr design above but solving with element currents using / notation.
-(Use / between the magnitude and the angle in degrees).
+The Orr design above but solving with element currents using / complex notation.
+(Use a / between the magnitude and the angle in degrees).

 ```